cvanlaw/chrisvanlaw.com/src/index.markdown

 # Objective

-To obtain a senior development position with a growing technology company where hard work, high performance, quality- and customer-driven development consistently define success.
+Highly motivated Senior Engineer seeking a challenging senior engineer position, where I can utilize my expertise in cloud-native and microservice architectures and extensive experience in delivering quality solutions to Fortune 100 customers.

 # Experience
 ### rearc
 A boutique cloud engineering and devops consulting company.
 #### Lead Cloud Engineer | *August 2021 - Present*
-Lead engagements with customers, designing and implementing cloud-native and microservice architectures, delivering an end-to-end SaaS authentication and authorization system, replatforming applications on the cloud, and implementing continuous delivery pipelines for infrastructure as code and application components.
+Lead customer engagements designing and implementing cloud-native and microservice architectures.
+Throughout multiple customer engagements:

-* Designed and delivered an end to end SaaS authentication and authorization system
+* Designed and delivered an end-to-end SaaS authentication and authorization system using OAuth 2.0 and OIDC.
+Delivered user migration plan and tooling to allow the customer to migrate users with minimal end-user impact.
-* Implemented continuous delivery pipelines for infrastructure as code and application components
+* Implemented continuous delivery pipelines for infrastructure as code and application components and migrated customer to trunk-based development.
-* Designed and delivered application migration from on-premise to cloud
+* Designed and delivered an application architecture to re-platform a traditional on-premise application to EKS.
+* Implemented a robust test orchestration platform for a customer’s shared IaC module and data platform using AWS Step Functions
-* Mentored customer engineers on cloud and devops best practices
+* Mentored customer engineers and internal engineers

 ### Pacific Medical Data Solutions, A LifePoint Health Company